 6.3.3.
 Removal of Federal and Non-federal Co-Chairs

+The Federal Co-Chair may be removed through a supermajority vote of no confidence by the federal members of the Executive Committee.

-FThe Non-federal Co-Chair through a supermajority vote of no confidence by the non-federal members of the Executive Committee.
+The Non-federal Co-Chair may be removed through a supermajority vote of no confidence by the non-federal members of the Executive Committee.

 6.3.4.
 Resignation of Co-Chairs